MiladHooshyar/DrainageNetworkExtraction/README.md

 8. The number of contours (number_contour).
 This specifies the number of contours for clustering in each tributary.
 The default value is 30.

 9. The option for performing channel head identification (option_channel_head).
-CH_ON : perfrming channel head identification, CH_OFF : without channel head identification
+CH_ON : performing channel head identification, CH_OFF : without channel head identification

-After setting the parameters, one can execute “Run.py” to extract the valley and channel networks.
-The output files will be saved in a folder called “maps” in the specified Output folder path.
+After setting the parameters, one can execute ï¿½Run.pyï¿½ to extract the valley and channel networks.
+The output files will be saved in a folder called ï¿½mapsï¿½ in the specified Output folder path.

 ## C. Publications